Write for Presence

-Presence: An International Journal of Spiritual Direction is a publication focused on spiritual direction, also known as spiritual companionship, spiritual accompaniment, and spiritual guidance.
-Please keep in mind that the number one reason submissions are not recommended by the editorial review panel for publication is that the manuscript does not deal directly and concretely with the ministry and service of spiritual direction.
-Authors commonly submit articles on the broader topic of spirituality, which is not specific enough to be considered for publication in Presence.
-The review panel is looking for articles that apply spirituality, theology, science, experience, arts, etc. to the ministry and service of spiritual direction.
+Presence: An International Journal of Spiritual Direction is a publication focused on spiritual direction, spiritual companionship, spiritual accompaniment, and spiritual guidance.
+Please keep in mind that the number one reason submissions are not recommended by the editorial review panel for publication is that the manuscript does not deal in some way with the service of spiritual companionship.
+The review panel is looking for articles that apply spirituality, theology, science, experience, arts, etc. to the service of spiritual companionship.

 Presence: An International Journal of Spiritual Direction is an international and multi-faith journal.
 Authors need to keep in mind that terms and ideas not familiar to nationalities or faiths other than their own, need to be explained in the text.
 Christians from the United States need to pay particular attention to explaining familiar texts and places.
 Because of the majority status of Christian North American writers, there is a risk, however unintentional, of rendering invisible readers who live outside the United States or who are not Christian.
 So, for example, it is helpful to avoid jargon and abbreviations known to residents of the United States, but perhaps not in other countries.
 Examples include: ATM, CEO, 9/11, dotcom, and TV.
 Likewise, a Christian writer can be more inclusive by using phrases such as: "From a Christian point of view ..." or "In Christian terms ..."